Aggkov/E_Commerce/README.md

 **Backend**

 1. Install [PostgreSQL](https://www.postgresql.org/download/) (Only if not using Docker)
-2. Run `docker-compose up -d` to start the docker container and load up database and data.
+2. Run `docker-compose up -d` to start the docker container and load up keycloak and database.
+3. Go to localhost:9090 and log in with admin admin as credentials.
+Set up your own user in Keycloak.
-3. Configure datasource in `application.properties or application.yml`.
+4. Configure datasource in `application.properties or application.yml`.
 Set database name: e-commerce, username and password: ecommerce_user
-4. `cd backend`.
+5. `cd backend`.
-5. Run `mvn -N wrapper:wrapper`.
+6. Run `mvn -N wrapper:wrapper`.
-6. Run `mvn clean install`
+7. Run `mvn clean install`
-7. Run `mvn spring-boot:run`.
+8. Run `mvn spring-boot:run`.

 **Frontend**
 1. Install [Node.js and npm](https://www.npmjs.com/get-npm)